notable/notable/.github/CONTRIBUTING.md

 Submitting an issue, be it a bug report or a feature request, is one of the best ways to contribute to this project.
 Checking if everything works in your system and if the [latest commits](https://github.com/notable/notable/commits/master) work properly for you are both good ways to find bugs.

-Please search existing issues to avoid creating duplicates, we'd rather work on improving Notable than deal with duplicates.
+Please search existing issues to avoid creating duplicates.

 ### Improve issues